-Taking into account the required public comment period on the Preliminary Issue Report (see recommendation 11), the PDP WT considers it no longer necessary to require a public comment period on the initiation of a PDP.
+Taking into account the required public comment period on the Preliminary Issue Report comment period on the initiation of a PDP.
 However, a WG may, at its discretion, decide to conduct a public comment period at the start of their deliberations to obtain input on issues raised in the Charter.